andersrorvikknowit/dabs-with-python-ws/README.md

 ## Prerequisites

 * You need to have databricks-cli installed.
 It must be version 0.248.0 or above to be able to use python for asset bundles.
 * Make is required.
-It runs on Linux, MacOS and Windows
+It runs on Linux, macOS and Windows
   * Make is a way to "reuse commands".
 More about this later in the workshop, but get the tool installed :)
 * You can use whatever editor / IDE you want.
 I use Pycharm, many people prefer VSCode which is also great.
 * Finally, you will need the [uv package manager](https://github.com/astral-sh/uv) for python.